All Episodes

 I mean, some of them didn't even mention her.

-Uh, I've gone over the history, you know it well.
+I've gone over the history.

-Kamala got that story wrong during the debate, but uh all 29 times the presidents did their constitutional duty as they were fulfilling their oath of their office.
+Kamala got that story wrong during the debate, but all 29 times the presidents did their constitutional duty as they were fulfilling their oath of their office.

 The office doesn't end.

-You know, he shouldn't have been president, he shouldn't have appointed, he shouldn't have nominated it.
+You know, he shouldn't have been president.

 The Senate shouldn't do its work.

-Uh, and that is uh that the fact is that Biden will not answer uh what he's gonna do about packing the court.
+On the other hand, what Biden's trying to get away with is something so obvious, even the liberal news media is beginning to go after him, and that is that the fact is that Biden will not answer what he's going to do about packing the court.

-He says he will not pack the court, his left will rebel.
+If he says he will not pack the court, his left will rebel.

 If he says he will pack the court, two out of three Americans will oppose him.